 Why It Matters

-As climate impacts escalate, employers face growing operational and human risks, from heat-related illness and displacement to productivity loss and mental health strain.
-The Climate and Worker Health Scorecard helps identify gaps and inform investments in resilience, equity, and preparedness.
+Employers are navigating growing health and operational risks tied to extreme weather — from heat-related illness and productivity loss to displacement and mental health strain.
+The Climate and Worker Health Scorecard helps you identify gaps in your preparedness and response plan so you can focus future investments.

 Stay Informed